 When a person with an intellectual or developmental disability is given the opportunity to work, they benefit in more ways than just receiving a paycheck.
 There is pride in being able to contribute financially to their independence, a chance to make friends, and an overall ability to stay active and feel useful.
 “There’s a lot to do,” employee Ignacio M. says, “It keeps me busy.
 I like to use the lawnmower!”

 Because of our donors, volunteers, and advocates, HOPE can pursue our mission of creating stable, affordable homes for people with developmental disabilities, while never losing track of why we do what we do.
-With your support, HOPE will continue to keep our values front and center as we create independence, choice, and dignity through housing for this valuable segment of our community.
+With your support, HOPE will continue to keep our values front and center as we create independence, choice, and dignity through housing for those we serve.

 1California State Council on Developmental Disabilities, https://scdd.ca.gov/ca_empl_rate/#.XNmilRRKhhE.